 A wide variety of housing experiences are made available for Muhlenberg's student population.
 Ten residence halls provide traditional dormitory and suite-style living arrangements.
-Completed in January of 2007 is a new student apartment building housing 48 students.
-The Village, which was opened in August of 2007, consists of five apartment-style buildings clustered village-style and is available to upperclassmen.

 Thirty-one small houses owned by the college located in the adjacent neighborhoods are available to those students who meet the special criteria to live in the Muhlenberg Independent Living Experiences (M.I.L.E.) houses.
 Completing the housing offerings are four fraternities and three sorority houses.